AliceRoselia/Mavis.jl/README.md

 # Mavis.jl
 Founding the search framework!
+Note:
+This will not be implemented for a while.
+I often make the markdown early to gauge interest.
+For those not interested in fancy words, please ignore the next section.

 ### Introduction, hype, Why Mavis? #
 Mavis stands for "My arsenal (of, for) very interesting search (algorithms, utility, technique, etc)"!